Yellowstone Wolf: Project Citizen Science

 After 870F sustained a neck injury during the 2013 breeding season and lost her status as the alpha female, “Ragged Tail” paired with the alpha male “Puff” to become the new alpha female.
 At some point in October, “Ragged Tail” disappeared and 870F regained her alpha status; the fate of “Ragged Tail” is unknown.
 Around the same time, the alpha male “Puff” also disappeared (fate unknown) and “New Male” briefly acted as alpha male until he was found killed by other wolves (likely the 8-Mile pack) at a carcass in December of 2013.
 “New Male” was identified by a distinctive scar under his right eye based on photographs posted to the Yellowstone Wolf: Project Citizen Science website.
 890M took over as alpha male and paired with alpha female 870F until both were replaced by 911M and 970F as alphas in December of 2014.
 Three Junction Butte females, including 970F, 907F and 969F, were seen breeding during the 2015 mating season.

 In September 2016, 911M was killed by Prospect Peak wolves.
 He fought valiantly but was old and had multiple long-term injuries.
 After 3 wolves were harvest in late 2016, and another was not seen again, Junction Butte was only seen sporadically and it was difficult to identify who was whom.
 The 2017 breeding season was an interesting time for this pack; 969F was displaced as alpha female by her sister, 907F.
 4 wolves from Prospect Peak took advantage of the opening in this pack and seemed to become members.
-As of July 2017, it appears the Junctions have lost their pups.
+The Junctions denned in April 2017, but no pups survived.